 - Debt yield is easy to calculate

 - It is a quick way to compare the relative risk in two different loan transactions

 - It cannot be manipulated by adjusting the terms on the loan.
 Since it does not include typical loan parameters like interest rate, annual debt service, market value, or amortization period, it will remain the same no matter what changes are made to these inputs.

 While these benefits are important, the main drawback to debt yield is that it really doesn’t provide any information about the credit risk associated with the transaction.
 It doesn’t look at the sources of repayment, how they are derived, or the value of the collateral.
 For these reasons, debt yield should not be used in isolation.
-Instead, it should be used as part of a suite of risk metrics in the part of the underwriting process.
+Instead, it should be used as part of a suite of risk metrics included in the underwriting process.

 How Can A Commercial Real Estate Investor Apply the Debt Yield to Their Own Underwriting?

 From an investment standpoint the most useful application of the debt yield is as a way to size the potential loan for a property.
 If the lender’s required debt yield is unknown, 10% can be used as a proxy.

 Interested In Learning More?